This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 As the jam cooks, it will start to foam.
 Scrape the form off as it continues to cook.
 The foam doesn’t affect the integrity of the jam, but it does make the jam less attractive.
 Don’t throw it out—it’s edible!

 Place the foam in a cup and use it on top of ice cream once it cools.
 It makes a delicious special treat.
 Jam sets at around 105c (220F).
 If you do not have a candy thermometer, you can use the “freezer test” to see if your blueberry and lavender jam has set.

 Step 4: Test the Setting Point

 As your jam starts to thicken, remove one of the ceramic or glass bowls from the freezer and place a spoonful of jam on it.
 Put it back into the freezer for two or three minutes.
 Pull the dish out of the freezer and gently nudge the jam with the tip of your finger.
 If it wrinkles a bit when pushed, it is done.
 If not, continue cooking the jam a few minutes more and test again.
 While you are testing, remove the jam from the heat so you don’t accidentally overcook it.

 Step 5: Process the Jam in a Water Bath

 Debbie Wolfe is a mom of two rambunctious boys, a wife, and a work-at-home mom from Georgia.
-In her free time, she is in the garden or hidden away reading.
-As interests, Debbie is an obsessive crafter, home chef, and gardener.
-She is a freelance writer, blogger, and is a co-author and photographer behind the garden blog, The Prudent Garden, a collection of tips, crafts, and articles that highlight home gardening.
+She is also a freelance writer, blogger, and is a co-author and photographer behind the garden blog, The Prudent Garden, a collection of tips, crafts, and articles that highlight home gardening.